kurttepelikerim/text-deblur/README.md

 # text-deblur
-A library for deblurring text images using GAN's
+A library for deblurring text images using Convolutional Auto-Encoders